 When times are dark, gratitude can become a lifesaver.

 Gratitude is a powerful antidote against anxiety because it focuses on tangible positivity, not intangible negativity.
 No matter where you are right now, you’ll always find something to be thankful for.
-Find a silver lining and be thankful for it.
+Find a silver lining and be grateful for it.

 If you can’t leave the house, be thankful for more reading time.
 If you’re not doing well financially, be thankful for the support of loved ones.
 And if you don’t know where your career is going, be thankful for the options you have.